AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-serving-api-ref/c-configuration-and-administration/c-redirect-on-error.md

 >[!NOTE]
 >
->If the secondary server cannot be contacted, a text error response will be returned to the client, even if a default image or error image is configured.
+>If the secondary server cannot be contacted, a text error response is returned to the client, even if a default image or error image is configured.

 >[!NOTE]
 >